Brandon Wakeham: 2019

-He made his international debut for Fiji in their 56-14 victory vs Lebanon in the 2019 Pacific Test, where he scored 20 points in the match.
+He made his international debut for Fiji in their 56–14 victory vs Lebanon in the 2019 Pacific Test, where he scored 20 points in the match.

-In round 15 of the 2019 NRL season, Wakeham made his NRL debut for the Canterbury-Bankstown Bulldogs off the interchange bench in his sides 14-12 win over the Cronulla-Sutherland Sharks.
+In round 15 of the 2019 NRL season, Wakeham made his NRL debut for the Canterbury-Bankstown Bulldogs off the interchange bench in his sides 14–12 win over the Cronulla-Sutherland Sharks.
 Wakeham played majority of the game at five-eighth after Kieran Foran left the field in the early stages due to injury.

 2020

 Wakeham played a total of 16 appearances for Canterbury in the 2020 NRL season.
 The club finished in 15th place on the table, only avoiding the Wooden Spoon by for and against.

 2021

 In round 7 of the 2021 NRL season, Wakeham became the first ever 18th man to take the field after Canterbury-Bankstown suffered a concussion which invoked the new 18th man rule which had been brought in by the NRL.

-Wakeham made a total of eight appearances for Canterbury in the 2021 NRL season as the club finished last and claimed the Wooden Spoon.
+Wakeham made a total of eight appearances as Canterbury claimed the wooden spoon.